-The Trust is a voluntary group, and will shortly be incorporated as a Community Mutual Society.
-This means registering with companies house and conforming with FSA regulations, under the umbrella of Supporters Direct rules and governance.
+CAST is incorporated as a Community Benefit Society and is regulated by The Financial Conduct Authority.
+It is registered with and monitored by The Football Supporters Association.
 It has been formed to give fans a voice and to act as a positive force to help preserve Charlton Athletic Football Club for its fans and community, for this and future generations.

 The Charlton Athletic Supporters’ Trust formally launched on the 5th of December 2012 to mark the 20th anniversary of the Club’s return to the Valley from the exile years.
 Full membership is now available and costs £5 per year.
 Juniors are free.
-Any funds raised from membership will go towards running costs, publicity and events.
 CAS Trust is committed to open, democratic and inclusiveness, as well as giving value for money to members.

 Do other football clubs have Trusts?